-Natalie Suleyman MP was first elected to the Victorian Parliament in 2014, as the representative for the electorate of St Albans.
-Natalie is a proud member of the Andrews Labor Government.
+Natalie Suleyman MP was first elected to the Victorian Parliament in 2014, as the representative for the new electorate of St Albans in Melbourne’s West and is a proud member of the Andrews Labor Government.

 The district Natalie represent includes the suburbs of Ardeer, Albion, Sunshine, Sunshine North, Kealba, St Albans and Keilor Downs.
 St Albans is one of the most multicultural areas in Victoria, something Natalie is very proud to be part of and passionately advocate for.